aaguayoo92/aztekas/README.md

 # aztekas
-A code for conservative hyperbolic equations
+A code for conservative hyperbolic equations.

+aztekas is a GNU/GPL numerical code written in C that solves any coupled system of conservative equations, such as Euler equations.